Scroll Down to See How To Donate, Request a Yard Sign or Contact the NPA

 Atlanta, GA 30339

-On October 10, 2018, the Archdiocese of Atlanta, on behalf of the Holy Spirit Church and Holy Spirit School (The "Developer") filed an application with the City of Sandy Springs seeking to obtain a Conditional Use Permit to allow construction of a major new commercial development on property bordered by Northside Drive, Mt.
+On April 3, 2019, the Archdiocese of Atlanta, on behalf of the Holy Spirit Church and Holy Spirit School (The "Developer") began an application process with the City of Sandy Springs seeking to obtain a Conditional Use Permit to allow construction of a major new commercial development on property bordered by Northside Drive, Mt.
 Paran Road and Jett Road.